4429 new community Covid cases; six more deaths with disease

 A total of 1461 people have now been publicly reported to have died with Covid-19.
 The seven-day rolling average of reported deaths remains at 12.

-There are 356 new cases in the Southern DHB area, and 23 people in southern hospitals with the virus.
+There are 817 new cases across Canterbury, and 47 people in hospitals with the virus in the area.

 Location of new community cases: Northland (91), Auckland (409), Waikato (274), Bay of Plenty (129), Lakes (65), Hawke’s Bay (121), MidCentral (122), Whanganui (39), Taranaki (105), Tairāwhiti (20), Wairarapa (48), Capital and Coast (413), Hutt Valley (169), Nelson Marlborough (185), Canterbury (741), South Canterbury (76), Southern (356), West Coast (29), Unknown (4).